Powered by Coverage.com (NPN: 19966249)

 From July 10 to 11, 2023, Vermont experienced a historic level of flooding.
 However, according to a spokesperson from the Vermont Department of Financial Regulation, only a small percentage of Vermonters had flood insurance to help cover the damage.

-Most states require potential home sellers to disclose flood risk during a trial estate transaction — but not Vermont.
+Most states require potential home sellers to disclose flood risk during a real estate transaction — but not Vermont.
 With climate change creating more extreme weather, Vermont homeowners could end up feeling the financial sting if another flood occurs.

 Frequently asked questions